Model-based Clustering for Network Data via a Latent Shrinkage Position Cluster Model: Introduction

-Here the latent shrinkage position cluster model (LSPCM) is introduced, which simultaneously infers the node clustering structure and facilitates automated inference of the latent space dimension.
+Here the latent shrinkage position cluster model (LSPCM) is introduced, which simultaneously infers the node clustering structure and the effective latent space dimension.
 To achieve clustering of the nodes, a sparse finite mixture model \citep{malsinerwalli_2014_modelbased, malsinerwalli_2017_identifying} is employed that overfits the number of components in the mixture model.
 The adoption of a sparse prior on the mixture weights encourages emptying of redundant components, thereby allowing inference on the number of clusters.
-Within each cluster, a Bayesian nonparametric truncated gamma process shrinkage prior \citep{bhattacharya_2011_sparse, gweexianyao_2022_a} is placed on the variance of the nodes' positions in the latent space.
+Within each cluster, a Bayesian nonparametric truncated gamma process shrinkage prior \citep{bhattacharya_2011_sparse, gwee_2022_a} is placed on the variance of the nodes' positions in the latent space.
 While the latent space is assumed to have infinitely many dimensions, the shrinkage prior implies that higher dimensions have negligible variance and therefore are non-informative.
-The LSPCM eliminates the need for choosing a model selection criterion and only requires the fitting of a single model to simultaneously infer both the optimal number of clusters and the optimal latent space dimension, reducing the required computation time.
-Additionally, the Bayesian framework naturally provides uncertainty quantification for the number of clusters and the number of dimensions through their posterior distributions.
+The LSPCM eliminates the need for choosing a model selection criterion and only requires the fitting of a single model to simultaneously infer both the optimal number of clusters and the effective latent space dimension, reducing the required computation time.
+Additionally, the Bayesian framework naturally provides uncertainty quantification for the number of clusters and the number of effective dimensions.

-The remainder of this article is structured as follows: Section \ref{sec:lspcm} describes the proposed LSPCM while Section \ref{sec:inference} outlines the inferential process along with practical implementation details.
-Section \ref{sec:sim} describes simulation studies conducted to explore the performance of the LSPCM on clustering networks in a variety of settings where the numbers of nodes, of dimensions and of clusters vary.
-Section \ref{sec:appl} applies the proposed LSPCM to two real Twitter network data sets: one concerning football players in the English premier league and one concerning the Irish political context.
-Section \ref{sec:discussion} concludes and discusses potential extensions.
-R \citep{rcoreteam_2023_r} code with which all results presented herein were produced is freely available from the \href{https://gitlab.com/gwee95/lspm}{\texttt{lspm}} GitLab repository.
+The remainder of this article is structured as follows: Section \ref{sec:lspcm-model} describes the proposed LSPCM while Section \ref{sec:lspcm-inference} outlines the inferential process along with practical implementation details.
+Section \ref{sec:lspcm-sim} describes simulation studies conducted to explore the performance of the LSPCM in a variety of settings where the numbers of nodes, dimensions and clusters, as well as cluster volumes, vary.
+Section \ref{sec:lspcm-appl} applies the proposed LSPCM to two real Twitter network data sets: one concerning football players in the English premier league and one concerning the Irish political context.
+Section \ref{sec:lspcm-discussion} concludes and discusses potential extensions.
+R \citep{rcoreteam_2024_r} code with which all results presented herein were produced is freely available from the \href{https://gitlab.com/gwee95/lspm}{\texttt{lspm}} GitLab repository.